 I completed my BSc in Applied microbiology in 2017 and my honours in Medical virology (2018), both at the University of Pretoria.
 I am currently enrolled for my master’s in microbiology under the wonderful supervision of Prof Fanus Venter and Emma Steenkamp.

 My MSc focuses on the diversity of Bradyrhizobium and Mesorhizobium strains in South African indigenous legumes within the Genisteae tribe.
-The Genisteae tribe (sub-family Papilionoideae) is one of the largest tribes of legumes and are predominantly nodulated by strains in the genus Bradyrhizobium.
-This genus can establish symbiosis with many agriculturally important legumes such as cowpea and Bambara groundnut and also have broad geographical distribution.
+The Genisteae tribe (sub-family Papilionoideae) is one of the largest legume tribes and are predominantly nodulated by Bradyrhizobium.
+Which establish symbiosis with many agriculturally important legumes such as cowpea and Bambara groundnut and also have broad geographical distribution.
 This study employs culture-dependent approaches i.e. polyphasic approaches including genomic, phylogenetic and phenotypic tests to study the diversity of rhizobia in indigenous legumes.
 This study will contribute towards the discovery and development of highly effective rhizobia inoculants for sustainable and cheaper food production.